Knights of the Round Table: Yvain the Bastard

-Yvain the Bastard (Yvain[s], Yvonet, Uwains; -li/le[s] Avou[l]tres, -l'Avo[u]ltre, -li Batarz) is a son of King Urien of Gore, often confused with his half-brother Yvain, after whom he was named.
+Yvain the Bastard (Yvains, Yvonet, Uwaine, Uwains; -li/le[s] Avou[l]tres, l'Avo[u]ltre, li Batarz) is a son of King Urien of Gore, often confused with his half-brother Yvain, after whom he was named.
+He is first mentioned as one of Arthur's best knights in Chrétien's Erec and Enide.

 While the older Yvain is Urien's legitimate child from his fairy wife Morgan, Yvain the Bastard was sired by Urien on the wife of his seneschal.
 He is encountered frequently in Arthurian romance as a hearty and usually sensible knight, fighting in Arthur's wars and questing for the Holy Grail with Galahad and Gareth.
 In the Post-Vulgate Cycle, he is killed by his cousin Gawain late during the Grail Quest when the two, disguised by their armour, randomly meet and decide to joust.
 It is not until Gawain takes him to a hermitage for his last rites that he realizes he has fought, and killed, his own cousin.
+In Perlesvaus, Yvain the Bastard's own son named Cahus dies while serving as Arthur's own squire on a strange adventure, killed by a giant in a deadly dream.

 Thomas Malory in Le Morte d'Arthur split him into two characters: Uwaine les Avoutres, the son of Urien, and Uwaine les Adventurous, an unrelated knight.
 Malory further splits Morganor, the name of Urien's "good knight" bastard son in Of Arthour and of Merlin, into a separate character he calls Sir Morganor[e] (first appearing as a senschal of the King of the Hundred Knights, then as a king himself).
-Yvain the Bastard and Yvain les Avoutres are also separate characters in the Scottish Lancelot of the Laik.
-In Perlesvaus, Yvain the Bastard's own son named Cahus dies while serving as Arthur's own squire on a strange adventure, killed by a giant in a deadly dream.
+Yvain the Bastard and Yvain les Avoutres are also separate characters in the Scottish romance Lancelot of the Laik.